0xYahia/Front-End-Material/Study/javaScriptStd.md

 console.log(x);
 }
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-The difference between clouser and lexical scope: lexical scope: is a concept that function have access to the variables of the outer function. bassed in pgysical location.
+The difference between closure and lexical scope: lexical scope: is a concept that function have access to the variables of the outer function. based in physical location.
-clouser: is a concept a function already accessed vaiables in the outer function. even after the outer function is returned.
+closure: is a concept a function already accessed variables in the outer function. even after the outer function is returned.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
 Create Element:
 1- create element using createElement method.